tallguyjenks/runes/cran-comments.md

 * Arch Linux x86_64
     + Kernal: 5.4.10-arch1-1
 * Ubuntu 16.04 (on travis-ci), R 3.6.2
+* win-builder (devel)

 ## R CMD check results

-There were no ERRORs, NOTEs, or WARNINGs.
+* There were no ERRORs, NOTEs, or WARNINGs.
+* win-builder note = "checking CRAN incoming feasibility"
+* Also in win-builder noted spelling issue in DESCRIPTION, _Futhark_ is the correct spelling.

 ## Downstream dependencies